Photo by micheile dot com on Unsplash

 If you’re finding it tricky to embrace the financial elements of indie publishing, read on for ALLi’s top tips for building a positive money mindset.

-Let's go back to basics.
 From the moment you upload your first book to a retailer website, you are in business.
-It might not feel like it, but as well as an author, that single step has made you a publisher too.
+It might not feel like it, but the step that made you an author made you a publisher too.
 And that’s a good thing.

-Take a moment to think about what it really means to be running your own publishing business.
 You are now taking personal responsibility for your own writing career.
-Which means you are taking control of creating the best chances for your writing.
-What an opportunity this offers!
+This means you are taking control of creating the best chances for your writing, which is an immense opportunity.

-In financial terms, at its simplest, being a business owner means being in charge of all the money in relation to your writing, both the incomings and the outgoings.
-Money is the backbone of every business, and shying away from it isn’t the way to achieve your dreams.
-Embracing it now and seeing its management as an integral part of your indie author role will increase your chance of success.
+In financial terms, being a business owner means being in charge of all the money in relation to your writing, both the incomings and the outgoings.
+Money is the backbone of every business.
+If you embrace it, accept its management is an integral part of your indie author role, you’ll increase your chance of success.

 Understand your own relationship with money

-Free-writing, is a creative writing practise where you write down thoughts quickly and continuously, without worrying about form, style, spelling or grammar.
-The idea is to see what flows naturally and perhaps even access thoughts that have been hidden.
+The first step is to identify what may be blocking you, Try this free-writing exercise.
+Free-writing is a creative practise where you write down thoughts quickly and continuously, without worrying about form, style, spelling or grammar.
+The aim is to see what flows naturally and perhaps access thoughts that have been hidden.

-Set a timer and free write for five minutes about what you picture when someone mentions money and art in the same sentence.
+Set a timer and free-write for five minutes about how you respond when a person mentions money and art in the same sentence.
 What thoughts rush through your mind?
-Have a go, then come back here to consider what you've uncovered.

-You may have thought about an enduring belief in the romance and inevitable doom of the starving author, or you may have uncovered fears that wanting to earn from your art might devalue it.
-Perhaps you felt a nagging worry that money takes away from what was your much-loved hobby, or even that you don't deserve payment for your work… and it could be multiple images, beliefs and fears.
+You may have thought about an enduring belief that wanting to earn from your art might devalue it or steal the joy from your much-loved hobby, or even that you don't deserve payment for your work, perhaps because it wasn’t your trained profession.
+You might have multiple images, beliefs and fears.

-Now consider what you've written down and think again about where those connections might have come from.
-What stories, images, historical figures, or characters have created these narratives in your mind?
+Now consider where those thoughts might have come from.
+What stories, images or historical figures have created these narratives in your mind?

-There are many beliefs we carry with us which we’ve assimilated through what society tells us.
+We carry many beliefs that we’ve assimilated through what society tells us.
 They are often not based on facts.

-For example, the “starving author” stereotype stems from the romantic era, where creating art was thought to be necessarily a painful process, and artists such has poets, authors, and painters were often expected to go hungry and live in poverty.
-Since then society has moved on, yet for some, the story of the artist and author has not…
+For example, the “starving author” stereotype stems from the romantic era, where creating art was thought to be necessarily a painful process, and artists such has poets, authors and painters were expected to live in poverty.
+Since then society has moved on, yet for some, the story of the artist and author has not.

 Tell yourself a different story